sunaku/bitmap-font-patcher/README.markdown

 .
 This will copy all files from `source-directory` to `target-directory`.
-Files ending with `.pcf` will be transformed into BDF files, patched and then transformed back, `.bdf` ones will be patched, `.gz` or `.bz2` files are first uncompressed and then compressed back in the target directory.
+Files ending with `.pcf` will be transformed into BDF files, patched and then transformed back, similar for `.psf` files (but they are transformed to TXT), `.bdf` ones will be patched, `.gz` or `.bz2` files are first uncompressed and then compressed back in the target directory.
 Files in source directory are not modified.
 Behavior in case source and target directories are the same directories is undefined, but you will likely just get a bunch of errors and corrupt or empty font files.

 Additional requirements
 -----------------------

 If BDF font does not claim that it is written for `ISO10646` encoding it will not be patched.
+It may not claim they are written for any encoding at all though.

+For TXT fonts must also claim they are using unicode.
+This is recognized by `Flags:` field set to 1 (see `man txt2psf`).
+Only PSF2 fonts are supported.